 - To change the appearance of text, open the Inspector and select the Text Inspector.
 In this window, you can use the buttons and sliders to change the alignment, color, and spacing of your text. - To change the font and style, click on the Fonts button in the toolbar and select a font family, font typeface, and size using the different columns.
-The buttons at the top of this window will allow you to add underlining, a shadow, or other styling to your text. - To add a list, place the cursor in the line where you want to start your list and select a list type using the List button in the toolbar.
-A new list item is created each time you press Return.
-To create a line break without creating a new list item hold down the Shift key on your keyboard as you press Return.
+The buttons at the top of this window will allow you to add underlining, a shadow, or other styling to your text. - Pages '08 adds a Format Bar which is context sensitive.
+The options on the Format Bar will allow you to quickly change most of the attributes of your text without having to open the Text Inspector or the Fonts window.
+To display the format bar, choose View > Show Format Bar.
+You may have to resize the Pages window to see all of the buttons in the Format Bar.